QuantMM/Kernel_ERA/README.md

 This repository implements the current Kernel Extended Redundancy Analysis (Kernel ERA) model and provides a resumable Monte Carlo simulation framework for evaluating prediction, component recovery, tuning behavior, and finite-sample estimation stability.

+**Version note.** This repository currently reflects the full simulation (500 replications per condition) prepared for the manuscript revision.
+The only substantive change from the technical-report / conference version is the increase from 200 to 500 replications; the estimator, tuning grids, data-generating mechanisms, seed scheme, and reporting structure are unchanged.
+The 200-replication version is preserved at release [`v1.0-techreport-200rep`](../../releases/tag/v1.0-techreport-200rep).
+See [`CHANGELOG.md`](CHANGELOG.md) for details.

 ## Files

 ### Core implementation